EnricoPicci/scopone-ng-react/README.md

 If mongodb is used, then make sure the database is clean. i.e. there are no collection related to Scopone app.
 All tests can be repeated without having to cleanup the DB, but it may happen that for uncontrolled reasons the DB is left in a state which does not allow to complete the tests, so it is convenient to clean up the db to run the first set of tests.

 Set the WebSocket server url as value of the property `serverAddress` in the file `scopone-rx-service/src/environments/environment.ts`.
 If the WebSocket server has been launched locally, then the url is probably something like this `ws://localhost:8080/osteria`.
 Otherwise specify the url to be used (e.g. in case of Lambda server, the url would look something like this `wss://my-end-point.execute-api.us-east-1.amazonaws.com/dev`).

+Run the test launching the command `npm run test` from the folder `scopone-rx-service`.

+### Test the server from VSCode playing an entire game with standalone service (e.g. with the service in "scopone-rx-service" folder)

+Start the server as described [here](#test-the-server-using-just-the-standalone-service).

 Go to the scopone-rx-service (`cd scopone-rx-service` from the workspace folder.
 Open VSCode from there with the command `code .` and from within VSCode, open the file `service.mocha-play-game.ts`.
 Go to the VSCode Debug window, select "Current TS Tests File" in the Run drop down list and launch.